ljonesdesign/161-recitations/docs/02-commandline.md

 When you create websites, you should verify your sites with Chrome and/or Firefox.
 At least use one of these to check/verify your coding.
 If you are only using Safari, then you are only seeing your site through a Mac "lens."
 If you are only using Microsoft Explorer or Edge, your are only seeing it as a "PC" user.
 Also, you need to understand that browsers "cache" pages to save network resources.
 So it may be necessary to view your website changes in private (Firefox) or incognito (Chrome) mode to see website updates.

 ## Log in

+You can log into your OPAL account with current permission settings.
+You are going to change permissions to make your public_html directory veiwable to the world wide web.

+Here is a permissions calculator to help you grasp the number system [Permissions Calculator](http://permissions-calculator.org/)

 How to log in to OPAL
 [Link to lecture Command Line web page](https://ils.unc.edu/courses/2020_spring/inls161_001/02a.03.command-line.html)